Liz Riesen, RD

 Nutrients found in whole foods like vegetables, fruits, nuts, seeds, and whole grains are fuel and instructions for hormone production in the body.
 There are certain foods everyone should limit or avoid, such as added sugars and highly processed foods; but what foods are helpful for hormone balance?

-Now that we have a better idea as to what may be negatively affecting our hormones, let's focus on a few foods (seeds) in particular that can be a huge help in regulating menstrual cycles, PMS symptoms, mood changes, and overall nutrients.
+Let's focus on a few foods - seeds in particular - that can be a huge help in regulating menstrual cycles, PMS symptoms, mood changes, and overall nutrients.

 Seed Cycling is the practice of adding in 2 tablespoons of specific seeds daily.
 There are a variety of ways you can add in seeds to your diet.
 I included my favorite ways at the end of this article.